A New Book Coming in 2027

 Part I: Understanding the Internal Lived Experience

-These internal patterns often remain invisible but profoundly shape daily life.
+These internal patterns often remain invisible from the outside, yet they profoundly shape daily life.

 Part II: Identifying Autism in Women

-Topics include trauma differentiation, executive functioning variability, limitations of male-centered diagnostic models, assessment approaches centered on internal lived experience, and supporting clients through the referral and diagnostic process.
+Topics include trauma differentiation, executive functioning variability, the limitations of male-centered diagnostic models, assessment approaches centered on internal lived experience, and support for clients moving through the referral and diagnostic process.

 Part III: Supporting Autistic Women

-Topics include psychoeducation, sensory-informed interventions, nervous system regulation, burnout recovery, unmasking and identity repair, self-advocacy, accommodations, and supporting autistic women in building lives aligned with their needs and strengths.
+Topics include psychoeducation, sensory-informed support, nervous system regulation, burnout recovery, unmasking and identity repair, self-advocacy, accommodations, and helping autistic women build lives aligned with who they are.

-Together these sections move from deeper understanding to clearer identification and meaningful support.
+Together, these sections move from deeper understanding to clearer identification and more meaningful support.

 What This Book Explores